 It is common for many types of community facility uses to locate in residential neighbourhoods in order to facilitate the social and physical integration of the people served by the facilities as well as to provide direct community access to special facilities.
 Within the residential areas, such facilities can be designed, located and of a size which will aid this integration.
-Therefore, most community uses are permitted within the single unit dwelling zone by right with the exception of larger day cares, medical clinics, residential care facilities, senior citizen housing, and fraternal centres and halls.
+Therefore, most community uses are permitted within the single unit dwelling zone by right with the exception of larger day cares, medical clinics, larger scale shared housing with special care uses (RC-Aug

+9/22;E-Sep 15/22), and fraternal centres and halls.
 Additional considerations may be required in these cases and, therefore, they will be subject to controls available through the development agreement and rezoning processes.

-UR-15 Notwithstanding Policy UR-2, within the Urban Residential Designation, it shall be the intention of Council to establish a community facility zone which permits a variety of community facility related uses such as schools, churches, hospitals, government offices, fraternal and community centres, recreation uses, and fire and police stations.
+UR-15 Notwithstanding Policy UR-2, within the Urban Residential Designation, it shall be the intention of Council to establish a community facility zone which permits a variety of community facility related uses such as larger scale shared housing with special care, (RC-Aug 9/22;E-Sep 15/22) schools, churches, hospitals, government offices, fraternal and community centres, recreation uses, and fire and police stations.
 In considering amendments to the land use by-law to a community facility zone, Council shall have regard to the provisions of Policy IM-12.